 Faiq has both American and Bruneian passports.
 He received his educational degrees in the United Kingdom and graduated from Bradfield College in Berkshire County.

 Brunei is a country that sits on a vast stock of natural resources.
-So, it shouldn’t come as a big surprise to anyone that a Brunei royalty would have more money than other wealthy footballers.
+So, it shouldn’t come as a big surprise to anyone that Brunei royalty would have more money than other wealthy footballers.

 Jefri Bolkiah, Faiq’s father, is the younger brother of Sultan Hassanal Bolkiah.
 Jefri Bolkiah is known for his lavish lifestyle and is said to have more than 2300 luxury cars in his collection.

-In a 2018 feature on Faiq, Spanish newspaper Marca mentioned that the winger has a net worth of $20 billion.
+In a 2018 feature on Faiq, the Spanish newspaper Marca mentioned that the winger has a net worth of $20 billion.
 Which dwarves the likes of Ronaldo ($450 million) and Messi ($400m).

-However, he is yet to earn big paychecks from football.
+However, he has yet to earn big paychecks from football.
 When he was on Leicester City’s books, he was reported to be on an annual salary of £130,000.
 Sounds like pocket change for him, huh?

 Faiq keeps a relatively low profile on social media.
-He mostly posts training session photos, but sometimes you could spot him posting some out of the ordinary stuff, like playing with his pet tiger cub.
+He mostly posts training session photos, but sometimes you could spot him posting some out-of-the-ordinary stuff, like playing with his pet tiger cub.